deltachat/deltachat-pages/pl/serverguide.md

 ---
-title: How to Setup a Mail Server for Delta Chat
+title: Jak skonfigurować serwer pocztowy dla Delta Chat
 lang: pl
 ---

-# How to Setup a Mail Server for Delta Chat
+# Jak skonfigurować serwer pocztowy dla Delta Chat

 Delta Chat is a chat messenger which runs on e-mail.
 This means we can use any e-mail server to run Delta Chat accounts.
 One e-mail server which is easy to